 Only Scheme members who leave more than one year before age 65 can transfer their pension rights.
 The latest an election to proceed with a transfer can be made, is one year before age 65.

-You must take appropriate independent financial advice before transferring from the LGPS (where benefits are termed 'safeguarded benefits') to a defined contribution pension scheme which is termed as offering 'flexible benefits' .
-(This is a legal requirement if the cash equivalent transfer value of all your benefits in the LGPS (excluding any Additional Voluntary Contributions (AVCs)) is more than £30,000.
+You must take appropriate independent financial advice before transferring from the LGPS to a defined contribution pension scheme.
+This is a legal requirement if the cash equivalent transfer value of all your benefits in the LGPS (excluding any Additional Voluntary Contributions (AVCs)) is more than £30,000.

 When you draw your benefits from the LGPS you will be given the option to exchange some of your pension for a bigger tax-free lump sum (see page 11 for further details).